The conform-gt program modifies a target Variant Call Format (VCF) so that its records are consistent with a reference VCF file.

 strand-flipped target VCF record are a subset of the alleles in the

-Once a target record is matched to the reference record, three sources of information are used to determine whether the target and reference chromosome strand are identical or opposite: alleles, REF allele frequency, and inter-marker correlation of REF allele dosage.
+Once a target record is matched to the reference record, three sources of information are used to determine whether the chromosome strand in a reference and a target VCF record are identical or opposite: alleles, REF allele frequency, and inter-marker correlation of REF allele dosage.

 [ top ]